A Full Indigenous Perspective

 Janice Makokis is an active lawyer, consultant and Indigenous leader in Canada, like her brother James and mother Patricia.
 Janice Makokis was active in participating in legal matters relating to the Truth and Reconciliation Commission in Canada from 2013 – 2016.
 Janice has also Co-chaired the North American Indigenous Peoples Caucus (NAIPC) at the United Nations on the Permanent Forum on Indigenous Issues.
 Janice is also an active leader within and outside of the aboriginal community.
 Janice is often called upon to help Indigenous leaders and communities as a consultant on legal and social issues that many communities and individuals face within and outside of the aboriginal community.
 Janice has also overcome many obstacles to arrive where she is today, and her drive and passion for real change within Canada has taken Janice on a path to become a leader, peaceful activist, mediator, teacher, consultant, and role model within and outside of her career.
-She is an advocate for aboriginal rights, youth activist, education reform, social justice and acknowledgment for the past and current treatment of aboriginals today and represents a real change for aboriginals and Canadians, that so many individuals and communities are seeking for.
-Please review her profile here (link to profile) to learn more about Janice Makokis and her speaking topics.
+She is an advocate for aboriginal rights, youth activist, education reform, social justice and acknowledgment for the past and current treatment of aboriginals today and represents a real change for aboriginals and Canadians, that so many individuals and communities are seeking.